 What brands are, how they are created and managed, and how they add value to consumers and the firm.
-Topics include: the importance of product, service and corporate brands; how awareness, loyalty, perceived quality, design, legal protection, and the name itself combine to produce brand equity; how these dimensions are tested, measured and valued; strategies and tactics for maintaining and reviving brands; multi-brand portfolios, extensions, and brand architectures; brands as a driving force for standardisation and globalisation.
-Detailed case analysis is an integral part of th course and this may require flexibility with the timing of classes.
+Topics include: the importance of product, service and corporate brands; how awareness, loyalty, perceived quality, design, legal protection, and the name itself combine to produce brand equity; how these dimensions are tested, measured and valued; strategies and taclics for maintaining and reviving brands; multi-brand portfolios, extensions, and brand architectures; brands are driving force for standardisation and globalisation.
+Detailed case analysis is an integral part of th subject and this may require flexibility with the timing of classes.

-Marketing Implementation

-Prerequisite/s: MARK2054, MARK3081
+Marketing Implementation Staff Contact: School Office UOC6 HPW3 S2 Prereouisite/s: MARK2054, MARK3081

 A course designed to help make the transition into the workplace.
 Problem-based learning is used to explore a range of complex situations where students are required to apply existing marketing knowledge and skills in an integrated manner.
-Typical themes include: marketing orientation, and market-led internal change, action planning and project management; working and negotiating with suppliers, buyers, agents and clients; managing the interface with other key functional areas such as finance, human resources, sales and production; organisational culture, teamwork and interpersonal relationships in the workplace.
+Typical themes include: marketing orientation, and market-led internal change, action planning and project management; working and negotiating with suppliers, buyers, agents and clients; managing the interface with other key functional areas such as finance, human resources, sales and production; organisational culture, teamwork and interpresonal relationships in the workplace.
 A workshop format is adopted and this may require flexibility with the timing of classes.